-- Indirect Compensation and Revenue Sharing occurs for certain investments where a manager or sponsor of those investments shares with SAI, SAA, or APA revenue it earns on those investments.
+- Indirect Compensation and Revenue Sharing occurs for certain investments where a manager or sponsor of those investments shares with us revenue it earns on those investments.
 Compensation is derived from packaged products, retirement plan partners, third party managers, and collateralized lending partners ("Strategic Partners").
-In addition, SAI receives substantial indirect clearing and custodian compensation ("Credits") from its clearing firms based on the number of accounts and/or the value of account assets held by SAI and its affiliates.
-SAI also receives Credits based on the cumulative net flows and transfer costs.
-There are also certain fees charged by the clearing firm or custodian that apply to your accounts with SAI.
-In some instances, SAI adds a charge to certain fees assessed by the clearing firm or custodial agent (a "markup").
-Please see securitiesamerica.com/disclosures for additional detail on these sources of compensation and the associated conflicts of interest. - Sweep Program: By participating in SAl's "Sweep Program", free credit balances in your account at our clearing firm will be transferred into an account at a bank whose deposits are insured by the Federal Deposit Insurance Corporation ("FDIC"), or, for certain accounts, a money market mutual fund.
-Each bank or fund will pay SAl either a flat fee or a fee equal to a percentage of the average daily deposit balance in your account, and the fee SAl receives may differ among banks depending on the interest rate environment and/or any fee reductions made by SAl.
-Please see SAl's BD Firm Brochure or SAA's Form ADV located at securitiesamerica.com/disclosures for additional detail on these sources of compensation and the associated conflicts of interest.
-You will always have the alternative of investing in money market mutual funds, treasury securities and similar products instead of maintaining a cash significant balance in your account. - Products or services which provide revenue to SAI, SAA, or APA could indirectly provide incentives to financial professionals to recommend such products over similar products or services which do not provide revenue to SAI, SAA, APA or your financial professional.
+In addition, we receive substantial indirect clearing and custodian compensation ("Credits") from clearing firms based on the number of accounts and/or the value of account assets held by Osaic and its affiliates.
+We also receive Credits based on the cumulative net flows and transfer costs.
+There are also certain fees charged by the clearing firm or custodian that applyto your accounts held with us.
+In some instances, we add a charge to certain fees assessed by the clearing firm or custodial agent (a "markup").
+Please see osaic.com/disclosures for additional detail on these sources of compensation and the associated conflicts of interest. - Sweep Program: When your Program Account is maintained at one of our clearing firms, your free credit balance will be automatically deposited or "swept" to a deposit account at one or more banks whose deposits are insured up to applicable limits by the Federal Deposit Insurance Corporation ("FDIC") (the "Sweep Program").
+Under the Sweep Program, Osaic maintains two FDIC-insured deposit programs, the Bank Deposit Sweep Program ("BDSP") and the Insured Cash Account Program ("ICAP"), that create financial benefits for Osaic.
+For certain Program Account types, free credit balances are swept to a money market mutual fund product which does not create financial benefits for Osaic.
+Please see Osaic's BD Firm Brochure or Form ADV located at osaic.com/disclosures for additional detail on these sources of compensation and the associated conflicts of interest.
+In addition, there are always alternatives for the short-term investment of cash balances, including non-sweep money market mutual funds, treasury bills, and brokered certificates of deposit, that offer higher returns than the sweep options made available to you. - Products or services which provide revenue to us could indirectly provide incentives to financial professionals to recommend such products over similar products or services which do not provide revenue to us or your financial professional.

-Additionally, commissions or other compensation received from one financial service provider related to a product, investment, or service may be higher than commissions or other compensation received from a comparable provider of that product, investment, or service.
-Those higher rates of compensation could provide incentives to SAI, SAA or APA (and our financial professionals) to recommend certain providers, products, or services over those with lower rates of compensation.
+Additionally, commissions or other compensation received from one financial service provider related to a product, investment, or service may be higher than commissions or other compensation received from to a comparable provider of that product, investment, or service.
+Those higher rates of compensation could provide incentives to us (and our financial professionals) to recommend certain providers, products, or services over those with lower rates of compensation.

-It is important to note that while SAI, SAA and APA will take reasonable care in developing and making recommendations to you, securities involve risk, and you may lose money.
-There is no guarantee that you will meet your investment goals, or that any investment strategy recommended by your financial professional, SAI, SAA and APA will perform as anticipated.
-Please consult any available offering documents for any security SAI, SAA or APA recommends for a discussion of risks associated with the product.
-We can provide those documents to you or help you to find them.
+It is important to note that while we will take reasonable care in developing and making recommendations to you, securities involve risk, and you may lose money.
+There is no guarantee that you will meet your investment goals, or that our recommended investment strategy will perform as anticipated.
+Please consult any available offering documents for any security we recommend for a discussion of risks associated with the product.
+We can provide those documents to you, or help you to find them.